Salvation: The Romans Road

 sola ecclesia

-This enhanced knowledge in solus Spiritus Sanctus informs us of how faith and works go together in the deliberate effort of faithful and holy living.
+The enhanced concept of solus Spiritus Sanctus reveals how faith and works converge in the intentional pursuit of holy living.
 Sanctification brings us into the "called out" community of God's set-apart people known as the "church" (see "Church: Called-Out by Christ").
-This definition gives rise to sola ecclesia, which means there is no salvation outside the church in which Jesus entrusted the keys of God's kingdom (see Matt.
-16:18-19).
+This definition gives rise to the concept of sola ecclesia, which means that there is no salvation outside the church to which Jesus entrusted the keys of God's kingdom (Matt.
+16:18–19).
 Prima gratia implies that God's prevenient grace first makes us expect continued piety and holiness.
-Finally, prima scriptura maintains the Bible's primacy over Christian tradition, reason, and experience in understanding God's will for us (i.e., Wesleyan quadrilateral).
+Finally, prima Scriptura maintains the Bible's primacy over Christian tradition, reason, and experience in understanding God's will for us (i.e., Wesleyan quadrilateral).

 Another misunderstanding based on sola fide is the assumption that God does not expect Christians to be perfect.
 The bumper-sticker phrase, "Christians are not perfect, just forgiven," exemplifies this error.
 The scriptures tell us that God's forgiveness leads us into sanctification, the Holy Spirit's process of making us perfect.
-He is not satisfied with an abstract religious belief in Jesus' atonement of our sins but more so with a life of holiness in response to being forgiven.
-Repentance (metanoia; G3341, "change of mind") is a continuous process of mental and spiritual transformation that inspires us always to choose to do good over evil (see Rom.
+He is not satisfied with abstract religious belief but more so with a life of holiness in response to being forgiven.
+Repentance (metanoia; G3341, "change of mind") is a continuous process of mental and spiritual transformation that inspires us always to choose to do good over evil (Rom.
 12:2, 21).
 So when Jesus tells us, "Be perfect, therefore, as your heavenly Father is perfect" (Matt.
 5:48), this is not some notional advice but his expectation for us.
-Therefore, faith and works, as well as law and grace, are two sides of the same coin in the Bible's historical-grammatical setting.
+Therefore, faith and works—as well as law and grace—are two sides of the same coin in the Bible's historical and grammatical context.
 Translators render the Greek noun pistis (4102, "trust") as both "faith" and "faithfulness."
 In other words, faithfulness is both the result and action of trusting in God.

 Glorification: Raising Us in Glory

 The verb glorify means 1) to make glorious by bestowing honor, praise, or admiration, 2) to elevate to celestial glory, 3) to light up brilliantly, and 4) to make better than the original condition.
-Yes, this last phase in the order of salvation is the resurrection of the living and the dead in Christ Jesus!
-Paul said this about our glorified selves when God resurrects us:
+Yes, this last phase in the order of salvation is the resurrection of the living and the dead in Christ!
+Paul writes this description about our glorified selves when God resurrects us:

 So will it be with the resurrection of the dead.
 The body that is sown is perishable, it is raised imperishable; it is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in power; it is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
 So it is written: "The first man Adam became a living being;" the last Adam, a life-giving spirit.
 The spiritual did not come first, but the natural, and after that the spiritual.
 The first man was of the dust of the earth; the second man is of heaven.
 As was the earthly man, so are those who are of the earth; and as is the heavenly man, so also are those who are of heaven.
 And just as we have borne the image of the earthly man, so shall we bear the image of the heavenly man (1 Cor.
 15:42–49).